Instructables: Pro membership

 In June 2009, Instructables introduced a "Pro" membership account for about $2 to $4 a month.
 Pro memberships quickly became controversial when many of the membership features were restricted to Pro members, while some new features were made available exclusively to Pro members.
 Users can earn Pro membership for free for three months by getting their content featured.
 If the content hits the home page or wins a prize in a contest, they can get one year free Pro membership.

+Competitions

+There are multiple competitions within Instuctables.
+Autodesk sponsors multiple competitions each month, with prizes varying from runner up prizes to Grand and Judges Prizes.
+Competitions are to ensure and motivate Instructables creators to create even more articles.
+Themes of competitions vary with different themes of month, or holidays and festivals within the month the competition is hosted.
+Winter has warmth competitions, summer has “Stay Cool” competitions, see Instuctables contest pages to view current contests, past winners, and future events.
+FAQ and more info.